sizeofvoid/libopeninput/doc/user/gestures.rst

 .. figure:: touchscreen-gestures.svg
     :align: center

-    Context-sensitivity of touchscreen gestures"
+    Context-sensitivity of touchscreen gestures

-In this example, the finger movements are identical but in the left case both fingers are located within the same window, thus suggesting an attempt to zoom.
-In the right case  both fingers are located on a window border, thus suggesting a window movement. libinput only has knowledge of the finger coordinates (and even then only in device coordinates, not in screen coordinates) and thus cannot differentiate the two.
+In the above example, the finger movements are identical but in the left case both fingers are located within the same window, thus suggesting an attempt to zoom.
+In the right case  both fingers are located on a window border, thus suggesting a window movement. libinput has no knowledge of the window coordinates and thus cannot differentiate the two.

 .. _gestures_softbuttons: